DSACMS/repo-scaffolder/tier1/checklist.md

 If not rebasing, verify that:

-1. there are no obscene or impolite remarks in comments or commit history
+1. There are no obscene or impolite remarks in comments or commit history

-2. thee are no sensitive internal URLs/IP Addresses in comments or commit history
+2. There are no sensitive internal URLs/IP addresses in comments or commit history

-3. there are no credential files such as passwords, API/SSH/GPG keys checked into the repo.
+3. There are no credential files such as passwords, API/SSH/GPG keys checked into the repo

 Consider using the following tools to perform the tasks above: